 Disciple: A student who has formally requested to practice Zen Buddhism with a particular teacher as a life-long commitment.

 Dokusan/Private Instruction: A private meeting between teacher and student in a room set aside for this purpose (the dokusan room).
-During dokusan (for formal students of Sensei) a student may bring up any matter or question directly relating to his or her practice.
+During dokusan (for formal students of Roshi) a student may bring up any matter or question directly relating to his or her practice.
 In private instruction (for trial members and non-students), a person can also bring up matters not directly relating to practice.
 Dokusan and private instruction are strictly confidential.

 Enlightenment: Also called awakening, self-realization, kensho, satori.
 This is the experience of seeing into one's true nature and awakening to the fundamental perfection of all existence.
 There are many different degrees of realization.